rumkin/plant/packages/http/readme.md

 # Node HTTP for Plant

-Plant adapter for node.js http module.
-It creates server listener from plant instance and https options.
+Plant adapter for native node.js http module.
+It creates server listener from plant instance.

 ## Install